 As a business leader, you might feel like sustainability and profitability cannot go together.
 In some cases, this line of thinking is correct; however, the discussion should not end there.
-Instead of assuming the two are diametrically opposed, it is a good idea to try to find a way to get them to work together.
+Instead of assuming the two are opposed, it is a good idea to try to find a way to get them to work together.
 When it comes to IT, this type of reconciliation is possible.
 Sustainable IT is a possibility; however, it is something that requires a comprehensive approach.
-In many cases, this entails a fundamental shift in how someone approaches problems and how businesses value not only their own success but the future of the global community as well.
+In many cases, this entails a fundamental shift in how someone approaches problems and how businesses value not only their success but the future of the global community as well.

 Invest in Used Hardware